SourceVietnam news

 What is Drayage?

-While the term “Drayage” might be unfamiliar to some, its roots can be traced back to the early days of transportation when horses were used to pull heavy loads.
-These horse-drawn carts were known as “drays”.
 Typically, Drayage operations are confined to urban areas and short distances.
 They often require the services of a truck driver.
 Despite its relatively short range, Drayage plays a crucial role in long-haul transportation, facilitating the movement of goods between different transportation modes and ensuring a seamless supply chain.

-In essence, Drayage is a critical component of intermodal transportation.
+In essence, the Drayage definition is a critical component of intermodal transportation.
 It ensures a smooth transition of goods between various modes of transport, such as ships, trains, and trucks.
 Subsequent sections will delve into the specific types of drayage and its intricate relationship with intermodal transportation.

 Popular types of Drayage

+When you define drayage meaning.
 Here are the 6 most common types of drayage services today:

 Pier Drayage

-While sometimes used interchangeably with “Port Drayage,” Port Drayage specifically refers to the transportation of goods to and from ports and nearby locations within a short distance.
-Conversely, although also involving the transportation of goods to ports or docks, rail Drayage focuses on railway stations or rail yards.
+While sometimes used interchangeably with Port Drayage, this specifically refers to transporting goods to and from ports and nearby locations within a short distance.
+Conversely, although transporting goods to ports or docks, rail Drayage focuses on railway stations or rail yards.

 Intra-Carrier Drayage